qmk/qmk_firmware/docs/ws2812_driver.md

 #### SK9816

-To enable SK9816 support add the following lines to your config.h:
+To enable SK9816 support add the following lines to your `config.h`:

 ```
 #define SK9816